thirteen23/zombie-server/README.md

 ```

 This will use the seed/p66 directory to load CSVs and import them into the database.
 Importing segment coordinates is a little different.
 These are loaded from a segments.txt file because of the coordinates format.

-You can set up the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) to make the process go a little faster.
-That will allow you to issue a single command to pull data down from S3.

-`%> aws s3 sync s3://data.bayzyen.com seed`